pblain/s3-ftps-sync/README.md

 # s3-ftps-sync
 AWS Lambda function to synchronise S3 with a remote ftps host.

-Requires host SSH-RSA key.
+The HostKey parameter requires an SSH-RSA key.
 You can use ssh-keyscan to locate.